rstaib/jquery-bootgrid/README.md

 1. Include **jQuery**, **jQuery Bootgrid** and **Bootstrap** libraries in your HTML code.
 2. Define your table layout and your data columns by adding the `data-column-id` attribute.
-3. Then select the previously defined `table` element represents your data table and initialize the `bootgrid` plugin.
+3. Specify your data URL used to fill your data table and set ajax option to `true` directly on your table via data API.
-4. Specify your data url used to fill your data table.
+4. Then select the previously defined `table` element represents your data table and initialize the `bootgrid` plugin with one line.

 ```html
 <!DOCTYPE html>